-If the 2020 election for President were held today, 45% of voters would vote for Joe Biden and 36% would vote for Donald Trump.
-A ScottRasmussen.com national survey found that 9% would vote for a third option, 4% would not vote, and 7% are not sure what they would do.
+If the 2020 election for President were held today, 43% of voters would cast their ballot for former Vice President Joe Biden and 36% would prefer President Donald Trump.
+A ScottRasmussen.com national survey found that 5% would vote for a third option, 5% would not vote, and 11% are not sure what they would do.

-We also provide daily updates on the president’s job approval and the generic congressional ballot.
+We provide daily updates on the president’s job approval and the generic congressional ballot.
+We also provide regular updates on the economy, health care, immigration, Congress, ratings of Congressional leaders, Election 2020, the Democratic Primaries, Trust in Government, and which party voters trust on key issues.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).

-The national survey of 1,000 Registered Voters was conducted March 31-April 1, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
-It has a 3.1 percentage point Margin of Error with a 95% level of confidence.
+These results are based upon a pair on national surveys.
+The first survey of 1,001 Registered Voters was conducted May 25-26, 2019.
+The second was on May 26-27, 2019.
+Both were conducted by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
+The Demographic profiles of the samples can be found here and here.
+Both surveys have a 3.1 percentage point Margin of Sampling Error with a 95% level of confidence.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).